 Hand in hand with the automotive industry came the auto transport industry.
 The railroad was the primary means of transportation to get these cars to where they needed to be.
 However, the transport was slow and not expensive, so the auto dealers began to purchase the cars directly from the manufacturers themselves.

 Scottish-American automobile designer Alexander Winston started in Ohio as a car manufacturer in 1896.
 It didn’t take Winston long to realize that he needed a better plan to get his cars to his customers.

-That designer-mind of his worked, and he found that by loading an automobile on top of a flat cart attached on top of an engine and behind the back of a modified truck, he could have his cars transported more easily.
+That designer mind worked, and he found that by loading an automobile on top of a flat cart attached to an engine and behind the back of a modified truck, he could have his cars transported more easily.

 And it was then that the first semi-truck was born!
 In 1899, Winston sold his first manufactured semi-truck and was soon inducted into the National Inventors Hall of Fame and the Automotive Hall.